Snow and freezing weather disrupt sporting programme across UK

 - From the section Sport

-Snow and freezing weather is beginning to cause disruption to sporting fixtures scheduled for the coming days.
+West Ham manager David Moyes says he has concerns about getting to Swansea for Saturday's Premier League game, as the UK remains gripped by snow.

+Dozens of the weekend's sporting fixtures are already postponed, with some being switched to Sunday.

-Four Super League fixtures on Thursday and Friday have been postponed, with most of the UK under weather warnings for snow and ice until Saturday.
+Many clubs are carrying out inspections on Friday, with most of the UK under severe weather warnings until Saturday.

+"The Met Office is saying people shouldn't travel, especially through Cardiff and down the M4," Moyes said.

+"It is a concern at the moment and I'm guessing it shouldn't be any different for football teams and fans.
+I think the Premier League may need to look at that," he added.

+At 10:00 GMT on Friday, a Premier League spokesman told BBC Sport that there were no concerns about any of Saturday's seven games going ahead, although Southampton are monitoring conditions at St Mary's closely.

+Three of Friday's Super League games have been postponed, with St Helens and Wakefield moving their games to Sunday.

-Saturday's Scottish Premiership match between St Johnstone and Hamilton is off, as are three games in League One and Two in England.
+Saturday's Scottish Premiership match between St Johnstone and Hamilton is off, as is Ipswich Town's game at home to Hull City and Sheffield United against Burton Albion in the Championship.

+Six matches in League One and five games in League Two are postponed, but the number is likely to rise with pitch inspections at many EFL clubs taking place over the next few hours.

 Friday's Pro14 games at Cardiff Blues, Edinburgh and Ulster are also off.